Torajabu/co2-emissions/README.md

 ### 2️⃣ Remove Non-Analytical Columns

-The following columns were removed as they do not affect analysis:
+Dropped:

 * `Indicator Name`
 * `Indicator Code`

-These are constant across the dataset and unnecessary for BI modeling.
+These are constant across the dataset and unnecessary for modeling or analysis.

 ---

 ### 3️⃣ Reshape Data (Wide → Long)

-The raw data stores years as column names (e.g., `1960`, `1961`, …).
+Raw data stores each year as a separate column.
-This was reshaped into **one row per country per year**.
+This was reshaped to **one row per country per year**.

 ```python
 df.melt(